Hafner Autogyro and Helicopter Projects

 Hafner (at right) and Nagler (seated) with their "Revoplane" showing their early rotor-hub design.
 The radial engine drove the rotor through an extension shaft.

 View of the rear of the Revoplane showing the two control surfaces , rather like dragonfly wings but folded like a butterflies wings, meant to counteract the torque of the rotor.
+Amazingly the Revoplane RII is still in existence, preserved at the Helicopter Museum in Weston-super-mare UK.

 Their attempt was not a success but in the process, they perfected a new design of hub rotor, the "spider-web-hub", which offered both cyclic and collective pitch control in one unit.
 Raoul Hafner got financial backing from Britain and so moved there.
 Still hoping to eventually design a workable helicopter he decided that a first step would be to use the spider-web-hub on an autogyro.
 The result was the "AR III", built to his design by the Martin-Baker Company, which out-performed all existing autogyros for ease of control.
 His design could "jump" into the air without any take-off run, something contemporary autogyro designs could only do by using a shaft extension from the engine.
+The test and demonstration pilot for many of the flights of the ARIII was the noted aviator AE Clouston.

 The Hafner AR III autogyro.